Church Musician

 Organist, Countertenor, Composer

-In the Fall, James will start a post as the Organ Scholar at Trinity Episcopal Cathedral in Portland, Oregon.
+In the Fall, James will begin in a post as the Organ Scholar at Trinity Episcopal Cathedral in Portland, Oregon.

 James has extensive experience as an early musician, improviser, accompanist, continuo player, and collaborative pianist.
 As a countertenor, James has been the alto soloist for thirteen cantatas by J.S.
 Bach, Bernstein's Chichester Psalms, and oratorio such as Telemann's Die Donner-Ode.
 James has significant choral singing experience, and has performed Bruckner's Te deum, Brahms' Ein deutsches Requiem, Frank Martin' Mass for double choir, and a wide array of Renaissance music and Anglican choral repertoire.